automl/CARL/docs/source/environments/environment_families/brax.rst

 to run (quickly) into one direction.

-.. csv-table:: Defaults
-   :file: ../data/context_defaults/CARLAnt.csv
-   :header-rows: 1

-.. csv-table:: Bounds
+.. csv-table:: Defaults and Bounds
-   :file: ../data/context_bounds/CARLAnt.csv
+   :file: ../data/context_definitions/CARLAnt.csv
    :header-rows: 1

 CARL Fetch Environment